RazrFalcon/svgparser/README.md

  - User agent colors, aka `fill="AppWorkspace"`, is not supported.
  - There is no separate `opacity-value` type.
 It will be parsed as `<number>`, but will be bound to 0..1 range.
- - An implicit path commands are not supported.
+ - Implicit path commands are not supported.
 All commands are parsed as explicit.
- - An implicit MoveTo commands automatically converted to an explicit LineTo.
+ - Implicit MoveTo commands will be automatically converted into explicit LineTo.

 ### Differences between *libsvgparser* and SVG spec
- - `<percentage>` type is part of `<length>` type.
+ - `<percentage>` type is part of the `<length>` type.

 ### Usage